ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-6-1.md

-# The Impact of Analyzing Internal and External Factors on Strategic Thinking

 In this chapter, we will explore the significance of analyzing internal and external factors in the strategic thinking process.
 By examining these factors, individuals and organizations can gain valuable insights that inform decision-making and enhance their strategic approach.